theias/ias_package_shell/doc/ias-guided-packaging-release-process-annotated.md

 * Tags are never modified (unless you're adding the resultant spec file to them)
 * Tags are never deleted (unless they've never been deployed to production)
-* ./build/ directories are never checked in.
+* ./build/ directories are never checked in (at least, in this system).
 Don't check those in.

 ## SVN
 This is when we create a named copy of our software that corresponds to the release version specified (in our case, 1.0.0-0, on the first line of the my-first-ias-package/changelog).